groboclown/petronia/docs/user-configuration.md

 For those applications, you can add a regular expression (or exact string matcher) to an ApplicationConfig.
 To test out the names of the applications, you can run the `petronia.discover_apps` application.

-### Monitor Order and Size

-To determine your current monitor configuration, you can run the `petronia.detect_monitors` application.
-It will output the lines needed for your configuration to match the current monitor setup.

 ### Layouts